bryanc0091/GreatAI/README.md

 pip install -r requirements.txt

 3️⃣ Configure AWS
-aws configure

-Fill in with your credentials:

-AWS Access Key ID: <your-access-key>

-AWS Secret Access Key: <your-secret-key>
+In your terminal, run the command aws configure.

+You will be prompted to enter your AWS Access Key ID and AWS Secret Access Key.
+(See the AWS_CREDENTIALS_GUIDE.md for instructions on how to generate these).

-Default region name: us-east-1
+For the Default region name, you must enter us-east-1.

-Default output format: (leave empty and press Enter)
+For the Default output format, you can just press Enter.

 4️⃣ Run the Application
 python app.py